DNACENSolutions/dnac_ansible_workflows/README.md

 ### Playbook:
     The playbooks can be directly used without any change when inventory and var files created in the above templates.

+### Reference Vars file:
+    The vars file contains the variables that are used in the playbook.
+The vars file can be modified to suit your environment.
+    Refer the example vars file in the vars folder. you can create your vars file in the same format.

+### Create a data older and organize your input var files:
+    Create a data folder in your project directory and organize your input var files in the data folder.
+    A sample Project is provided here: https://github.com/DNACENSolutions/Network-as-Code

 # Executing playbook (Sample):